Questions and Answers About Your Personal Injury Case

 Q: What has to be done before I get the money that is due me from the settlement?

 First, the insurance company will require that you, and perhaps your spouse, sign a release.
 This is a document that settles your claim.
-In the release you will read language stating that you are forever giving up your right to sue the person, persons or company who was responsible for your injuries.
+In the release you will read language stating that you are forever giving up your right to sue the person(s), company, and/or party who was allegedly responsible for your injuries.
 In exchange for giving up your claim, you will receive a certain sum of money when the insurance company receives the release.

-Second, your lawyer will have to pay medical bills that have not been paid and may be required to reimburse any insurance company that has expended money for medical bills.
+Second, your lawyer will have to pay medical bills/medical liens that have not been paid and may be required to reimburse any insurance company that has covered those expenses.

-Third, your lawyer will deduct attorney's fees, out-of-pocket expenses, and other possible costs associated with the claim.
-After all deductions have been made, you will receive the balance in a check processed from your own attorney's office.
+Third, your lawyer will deduct attorney's fees, out-of-pocket expenses, and other possible costs associated with the claim such as court filing fees or clerical costs.
+After all deductions have been made, you will receive the balance in a check processed from your attorney's office.

 Q: What factors would cause my case to go to litigation?

-- Liability, that is, who is at fault, is either being denied by the insurance company or the insurance company believes that you and/or some other party bear some responsibility for your own injuries.
+- Liability—who is at fault—is either being denied by the insurance company, or the insurance company believes that you and/or some other party bear some responsibility for your own injuries

 - The insurance company does not believe that you were injured, or that you were injured as badly as you claim.